-APPROVAL OF THE FINANCIAL STATEMENTS
+APPROVAL OF THE REPORT OF THE DIRECTORS AND THE FINANCIAL STATEMENTS

-The financial statements of the Central Bank of Liberia were approved by the Board of Governors on November 7, 2027 and signed on their behalf by:
+The report of the directors and the financial statements were approved by the board of directors on and signed on their behalf as follows:

 J. Aloysius Tarlue Jr. (Executive Governor)